France to reopen cafes, bars, museums from May - RFI

 The centrist president, who is expected to seek re-election next year, drew strong criticism for rejecting calls by medical experts for a third national lockdown in late January when the caseload was already stubbornly high.

-Two months later he relented, but the third confinement period has been more relaxed than the previous two.
+Two months later he relented, but the third lockdown period has been more relaxed than the previous two.

 In the interview with regional media he defended his handling of the health crisis.